matthewmcvickar/taskpaper-month-generator/README.md

 Go to the **[TaskPaper Month Generator](http://matthewmcvickar.github.io/taskpaper-month-generator)**.

-**To add tasks to a day**, enter the day number, start a new line, and list each new task on a new line, like you would in TaskPaper.
-Start a new line and press `Tab` to start an indented note.
+**To add tasks to a day**, enter the day number, start a new line, and list each new task on a new line and prefix it with a dash, like you would in TaskPaper.
+Start a new line without a dash to create a note.
+Use <kbd>Tab</kbd> to indent lines.

 **Events that repeat on a given day each week** can be listed under their day name, and the formatting is flexible: `Monday` and `Mondays` and `monday` and `mon` all work just fine.

 **Events that happen on the last day of the month** can be listed under the heading `last` or `Last` or `Last Day` or `final` or `Final`.

-The expected syntax is relatively forgiving.
-You can omit the colons after day names and you can omit the dashes before tasks, and it will still work.

 ### Example